Continuous-time convolutions model of event sequences: Related work

+Additionally,~\cite{kim2023smpconv} demonstrated the effectiveness of continuous convolution without using neural networks, highlighting its advantages.
+The continuous convolution operation's benefits in large-scale conditions have also been shown.
+In~\cite{romero2022flexconv} FlexConv was proposed, an ultra-precise operation that enhances the ability to work with convolutional cores with high throughput and affordable core size at a fixed parameter cost.

+It is also worth noting that state-space models can be interpreted as a generalization of convolutional and recurrent architectures, and they can compete with Transformers in natural language processing~\cite{dao2023hungry}.

+We believe that a careful examination of the domain of event sequence data is essential to identify the best approach in terms of quality and efficiency.

-\paragraph{Research gap.} The main challenge for applying convolutional neural networks as models for TPPs is the non-uniformity of time series.
-Instead of learning values at discrete points of a convolutional kernel, we should learn the kernel as a whole.
-Recent results demonstrate that this scenario is admissible~\cite{romerockconv}.
-There exists an application of similar idea~\cite{shi2021continuous}, where, due to limited model size, the model cannot capture complex dependency structures in data.
-We aim to produce a model based on convolutional architecture that would be accurate and fast both in training and inference.
+\paragraph{Research Gap} The primary challenge in applying convolutional neural networks (CNNs) to model temporal point processes (TPPs) lies in the non-uniformity and discreteness of the sequences.
+Instead of learning values at discrete points of a convolutional kernel, the kernel should be learned as a whole.
+Recent results have shown that this approach is feasible for multivariate time series~\cite{romerockconv}.